connar/connar.github.io/content/ctfwriteups/mrAnderson.md

 author = ["connar"]
 +++

-# This is a writeup for the babufscation challenge
+# This is a writeup for the Mr Anderson challenge
 This challenge gives us a zip file containing 3 pcap files:

 ![alt text](/posts/writeups/ecsc_gr2024/images/image.png)